shivang1305/netflixgpt/README.md

 - Integrated OpenAI API in the app and passed the query in the params
 - Saved the openAI movie recommendations in the redux store
 - Build the movie suggestions page UI using the data we saved in the redux store
+- Move all the API keys to .env file